Guide to Success

 Steps you can take to build a successful program include:

-- Take a serious look at your facilities and the potential for efficiency improvements.
-Click for more on the facility assessment (sometimes called a walk-through).
+- Take a serious look at your facilities and the potential for efficiency improvements - Facility assessment

-- Gather basic information about your facility's utility and resource expenditures.
-Click for more on the assessment report.
+- Gather basic information about your facility's utility and resource expenditures - Sample assessment report

-- Discuss your ideas and solicit input from inside and outside your organization.
-Click for a sample memo from RCM to staff .
+- Discuss your ideas and solicit input from inside and outside your organization - RCM memo to staff

-- Build an effective RCM program team.
-Click for tips for communicating.
+- Build an effective RCM program team - Tips for communicating

 5. Sustaining/Retaining the RCM Program